top of page

 Somatic Healing

 Because burnout is rooted in the nervous system, recovery requires more than just “positive thinking” or a weekend off.
 Somatic (body-based) practices are powerful tools for aligning mind and body.
 These gentle practices help your system learn how to settle, release tension, and rediscover safety.
-Even a few minutes a day can make a difference when practiced consistently.
+Even a few minutes a day can make a difference when practised consistently.

 Restoring Rhythm

 The nervous system thrives on rhythm – cycles of activity and rest.
 Burnout interrupts these natural patterns, keeping you “on” all the time until exhaustion sets in.
 Recovery means creating small rituals of rest: pausing between tasks, honouring your body’s signals, and building micro-moments of calm into your day.
-These rhythms give your system a reliable pathway back to balance.
+These rhythms provide your system with a reliable pathway back to balance.

 Co-regulation